d2l-ai/d2l-en/chapter_attention-mechanism/attention.md

 npx.set_np()
 ```

-The masked softmax takes a 3-dim input and allows to filter out some elements by
-specifying valid lengths for the last dimension. (refer to
+The masked softmax takes a 3-dim input and allows us to filter out some elements by specifying valid lengths for the last dimension.
+(Refer to
-:numref:`chapter_machine_translation` for the
+:numref:`sec_machine_translation` for the
 definition of a valid length.)

 ```{.python .input  n=6}